 - We recommend that each player keep a personal card to compare to the master card.

-- 2 signatures are required on the master card, but all can sign if they like.
+- All 4 signatures are required on the master card.

 - The Tournament Chairs will calculate the game scores AND automatically post your score to your GHIN.

 - If you pick up, you are no longer in the day’s game.
 The Tournament Chairs must include a ‘score’ for each hole (even if you opt to not continue to participate in the game and pick up).
 Please do the following:

 o Write an X followed by your “most likely score” , for example: X7